daftspaniel/blockdesigner/README.md

-# This app has been superceded by SGEDITREMIX and will not be progressed
+# This app has been superceded by SGEDITREMIX and so will not be developed further.

 https://github.com/daftspaniel/sgeditremix